“Everyone talks about building a relationship with your customer.” I think you build one with your employees first”

 Besides, if an employee owns a share in the company, they will probably feel motivated to make the company more successful since then, the value of the company as well as the value of shares increases.

-On the other hand, from a strictly commercial point of view, someone could argue that the main “lack” of this model is the price by which the employees will have the right to purchase a share.
+On the other hand, from a strictly commercial point of view, someone could argue that the main “lack” of this model is the price at which the employees will have the right to purchase a share.
 This price could be drastically lower than the market price at the time of the acquisition, which reduces the amount of compensation from the future value of the company.
 In other words, at that moment when you issue RAS, you can arrange with the employees that on May 2023, they will have the right to acquire a part of shares of the company for EUR 50.
 A realistic scenario is that that exact share is worth EUR 500 on that same day, however, the employee will have a right to purchase that share at a preferential price.

 Nevertheless, this can rather be seen as an investment in employees and, if Apple’s VP is to be believed, probably the best one a company can do.